pronad1/Socket_Programming/README.md

-# Socket Programming Laboratory
+# ICMP Pinger Lab (Python)

-A comprehensive collection of network programming assignments implementing various socket-based applications and protocols, featuring an enhanced ICMP Pinger Lab.
-This project demonstrates fundamental networking concepts through practical implementations using TCP, UDP, and ICMP sockets, with a focus on real-time diagnostics and visualization.
+A simple ICMP ping application with a GUI client and an optional echo server.
+The client sends ICMP Echo Requests, measures round-trip time (RTT), and reports per-ping results and summary statistics.

 ## Table of Contents
 - [Overview](#overview)